openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 >
 > File metadata refers to information related to files in the file system, including filename, file size, creation time, modification time, access time, file permissions, file owner, etc.
 >
 > The underlying implementation of [FileInfo](fs_package_structs.md#struct-fileinfo) does not directly cache file attributes.
-Each time the API of [FileInfo](fs_package_structs.md#struct-fileinfo) is called, the latest file attributes are retrieved on the spot.
+Each time the [FileInfo](fs_package_structs.md#struct-fileinfo) API is called, the latest file attributes are retrieved on the spot.
 >
-> Therefore, there is a scenario to be aware of: for the same [FileInfo](fs_package_structs.md#struct-fileinfo) instance, if the corresponding file entity is modified or replaced by other users or processes between two file attribute retrieval operations, the latter retrieval may not yield the expected file attributes.
+> Therefore, special attention is required: for the same [FileInfo](fs_package_structs.md#struct-fileinfo) instance, if the corresponding file entity is modified or replaced by other users or processes between two attribute retrieval operations, the latter retrieval may not yield the expected file attributes.
 >
-> If special file operations require avoiding the above scenario, methods such as setting file permissions or locking critical file operations can be employed to ensure consistency.
+> If specific file operations require avoiding such scenarios, file permissions can be set or critical file operations can be locked to ensure consistency.

 Parent Types: